-Hello mini almond butter fudge cups – little dream bites of lasting energy, and delicious flavor.
+Cute and delicious paleo almond butter fudge – little dreamy bites of lasting energy will be your new favorite healthy dessert!
 The flavor of the almond butter is the star, with the slightest touch of sweetness from the honey and fudge-like creaminess from the chilled coconut oil.
-They’re so easy to whip up too.
+This dairy-free fudge is easy to make with ingredients you can find at regular grocery stores.

-They sound amazing, right?
-Let’s break them down a little more.
+This healthy fudge sound amazing, right?
+Let’s break healthier fudge down a little more.

-Fast – quickly warm the ingredients, and simply pour them in mini muffin liners to chill in the fridge.
+Fast – Quickly warm the ingredients, and simply pour them into mini muffin liners to chill in the fridge.
 Want them faster?
 Pop them in the freezer to chill even quicker.
+You can keep it stored in the freezer for freezer fudge too!

-Delicious – did I mention almond butter, honey and coconut oil?
-The combination leaves you with a fudge like treat that’s naturally sweetened!
+Delicious – Did I mention almond butter, honey, and coconut oil?
+The combination leaves you with a fudge-like treat that’s naturally sweetened!
+Yup, no refined sugar is found in this no-bake dessert!

 I like to keep them in the fridge to stay chilled until I need them.
 Left out they would melt a little because of the coconut oil, but chilled it’s a cool treat for any day!